How does my student receive regular mail at SUNY Delhi?

 What will my student need in their residence hall room?

 For the Housing Policy Guide and much more, visit the Residence Life page.

 How safe are a student's belongings?

 What's Bronco Wireless?

 Wireless Internet Access is available 24/7 in main areas, conference rooms, classrooms and residence quarters of all buildings on the Main Campus.
 Students must set up an installation appointment by calling the Technology Help Desk at 607-746-4835 or stopping by the office, 315 Bush Hall.
 Visit the Computer Information Systems page for more information.

 What if your student lives off campus, but not at home?

 Each fall, there is a mandatory meeting for all students living locally which they must attend.
 It is also very important that students register their off campus address with the Registrar's Office.
 Failing to do so can result in a "hold" being placed on their account.

-Who should I call if I cannot reach the Resident Hall Director?
+Who should I call if I cannot reach the Residence Hall Director?

 Contact the Residence Life Office at 607-746-4630.